prob140/textbook/_chapters/Chapter_15/01_Density_and_CDF.md

 is a density.
 It is easy to check by calculus that it integrates to 1.

 **Note:** The calculus used in this text is very straightforward.
 You should be able to do it easily by hand.
 Later in this chapter we will give you some Python tools for calculus.
+We will also show how understanding probability can help us do calculus quickly.

 Here is a graph of the function $f$.
 The density puts all the probability on the unit interval.